ChenZhongPu/data-structure-swufe/book/src/fundamentals/java.md

 double[] a = { 3.14, 3.15, 3.16 };
 ```

-Note that like most programming languages, Java would provide default values even if you do not initialize them, but it is a bad practice to rely on the complier.
+Note that like most programming languages, Java would provide default values even if you do not initialize them, but it is a bad practice to rely on the compiler.
 So **please make an initialization explicitly before using an array**.

 ### Accessing an array
 We can access an array via *indexing*: